Latteralus/LCC/structure.md

    - Use schema versioning for configuration files
    - Include migration logic for upgrading older configs
    - Example: `{ schemaVersion: '1.0', ... }`

+## Next Steps

+The project has completed Phases 1 and 2, and has made good progress on Phase 3.
+The following steps should be prioritized next:

+1. Complete the UI Components implementation:
+   - Implement dedicated component files for targeting overlay, macro editor, and settings panel
+   - Enhance the existing UI implementation with more robust features

+2. Implement Macro Recording and Playback:
+   - Develop `macro-recorder.js` for capturing user actions
+   - Implement `macro-player.js` for replaying recorded macros

+3. Enhance Error Handling:
+   - Implement `error-handler.js` for comprehensive error management
+   - Add error recovery mechanisms

+4. Complete Platform-Specific Implementation:
+   - Enhance existing modules with better platform-specific handling
+   - Test on multiple platforms to ensure compatibility

 This structure and these conventions ensure that modules can be developed independently while maintaining compatibility, reducing the need for rewrites when expanding functionality.